Kareemulla-Adivigalla/Kareemulla-Adivigalla/README.md

-# 👋 Hi, I'm Kareemulla Adivigalla
+# 👋 Hi, I'm Kareemullaa

 ## 🌟 Summary
 **Data-driven and results-oriented Data Analyst** with 4+ years of experience in translating Marketing, E-commerce, and Retail data into actionable insights.
 Proven ability to analyze complex datasets, identify patterns & trends, and develop data-driven recommendations to optimize marketing campaigns and improve ROI.
 Skilled in utilizing various data analysis tools and techniques to communicate findings effectively to stakeholders.